 Commercial pizza pans come in a large variety of materials.
 The material you choose is important because it affects everything from heat distribution to cooking speed.

-Some common, commercial grade pizza pan materials include cast iron, aluminum, stainless steel or aluminum and steel combined.
+Some common, commercial grade pizza pan materials include aluminum, cast iron, or aluminum and steel combined.

 This is the most common material for pizza pans because of how durable but lightweight it is.
-It’s also incredibly easy to clean and dishwasher safe, which is super useful in a busy kitchen.
-Aluminum also heats evenly, making it a reliable pizza pan option, even if the pizzas it produces aren’t particularly unique or artisan.
+It’s also incredibly easy to clean.
+Aluminum heats quickly and evenly and cools down quickly, making it a reliable pizza pan option.
+As with all aluminum pans, hand washing is recommended.

 This combination of aluminum and steel is a happy medium.
 It cooks pizza evenly but fast and produces a delicious, crispy crust.